piskvorky/gensim/README.txt

 -------------

 Manual for the gensim package is available in `HTML <http://nlp.fi.muni.cz/projekty/gensim/>`_.
-It contains a walk-through of all the features and a complete reference section.
+It contains a walk-through of all its features and a complete reference section.
 It is also included in the source distribution package.

 -------